anacarolRicciardi/Data_Governance/README.md

 ```
 Modify these credentials based on your environment.

-## 🏥 Use Case: Healthcare Data Governance
+## 🔐 Privacy and Security Techniques
 These notebooks simulate a **healthcare database**, ensuring:
 - Secure access control for different roles (Nurses, Doctors, Consultants).
-- Protection of patient records with proper privilege management.
+- Protection of patient records with pseudonymization, suppression, and perturbation.
 - Compliance with **data privacy regulations**.

 ## 📜 License